Towards Optimal and Expressive Kernelization for d-Hitting Set: Abstract

 \section{Abstract}

-A sunflower in a hypergraph is a set of hyperedges pairwise intersecting in exactly the same vertex set.
-Sunflowers are a useful tool in polynomial-time data reduction for problems formalizable as \hs d, the problem of covering all hyperedges (whose cardinality is bounded from above by a constant~$d$) of a hypergraph by at most $k$~vertices.
-Additionally, in fault diagnosis, sunflowers yield concise explanations for ``highly defective structures''.
+\hs d is the NP-hard problem of selecting at most $k$~vertices of a hypergraph so that each hyperedge, all of which have cardinality at most~$d$, contains at least one selected vertex.
+The applications of \hs d are, for example, fault diagnosis, automatic program verification, and the noise-minimizing assignment of frequencies to radio transmitters.

-We provide a linear-time algorithm that, by finding sunflowers, transforms an instance of \hs d into an equivalent instance comprising at most $\bigO(k^d)$~hyperedges and vertices.
-In terms of parameterized complexity, we show a problem kernel with asymptotically optimal size (unless $\clacoNP\subseteq\claNPpoly$) and provide experimental results that show the practical applicability of our algorithm.
+We show a linear-time algorithm that transforms an instance of \hs d into an equivalent instance comprising at most $\bigO(k^d)$~hyperedges and vertices.
+In terms of parameterized complexity, this is a \emph{problem kernel}.
+Our kernelization algorithm is based on speeding up the well-known approach of finding and shrinking \emph{sunflowers} in hypergraphs, which yields problem kernels with structural properties that we condense into the concept of \emph{expressive kernelization}.

+We conduct experiments to show that our kernelization algorithm can kernelize instances with more than $10^7$~hyperedges in less than five minutes.

-Finally, we show that the number of vertices can be reduced to~$\bigO(k^{d-1})$ with additional processing in $\bigO(k^{\onepfive d})$~time---nontrivially combining the sunflower technique with problem kernels due to Abu-Khzam and Moser.
+Finally, we show that the number of vertices in the problem kernel can be further reduced to~$\bigO(k^{d-1})$ with additional $\bigO(k^{\onepfive d})$~processing time by nontrivially combining the sunflower technique with \hs d problem kernels due to Abu-Khzam and Moser.